 15.2.
 Disconnect the grounded battery cable (which is normally the NEGATIVE (-) cable) to remove the parasitic load, but be sure that you have saved any security codes or radio stations presets that will have to be reprogrammed, but the battery's natural self-discharge will continue.
 This option will work from one month to six months depending battery type and temperature.

 15.3.
 Replace the battery with the largest AGM (Ca/Ca) or Spiral Wound AGM VRLA battery that will fit with very low self-discharge rates.
 For periods greater than two months, also disconnect the grounded battery cable to remove the parasitic load.
 This option will work for six months to twelve months depending battery type and temperature.

 15.4.
 Install a battery with a larger reserve capacity or connect an identical battery in parallel, but the battery's natural self-discharge will continue.
 For periods greater than two months, also disconnect the grounded battery cable to remove the parasitic load.
 This option will work for two months to twelve months depending battery type and temperature.

 15.5.
 Replace the battery when you are ready to drive the vehicle again, especially if the battery is over three years old and in a hot climate.

 15.6.
 Have someone drive your car during the day at highway speeds every two weeks for at least 15 minutes to keep the battery charged.

 15.7.
+Park you car where jumper cables are reachable or obtain a jump starter (recommended especially when head-end parking is required).
 Jump start the battery and hope that there is no latent damage.

 15.8.
 Install a low voltage disconnect.
 This is especially helpful if the driver forgets to turn the headlights off.